 I checked the Bluehost Managed WordPress platform not that long time ago and was not impressed and thought to myself that this is just another EIG brand that is suffering the withering affliction of the acquisition.
 (My Bluehost WordPress review wasn’t the most appraising one, to put it mildly.)

 To my surprise, the numbers Bluehost clocked in for this detailed, honest review give many reasons for optimism.

 So, is Bluehost a good host?

 Uptime is the bread and butter of web hosting.
-Literally, anyone can host a website on a personal laptop; the difficulty is to keep it up at all times.
+Literally, anyone can host a website, even on a personal laptop; the challenge is to keep it online at all times.